Scott McLellan, founder of No Graft No Glory

 Control

-Clear thinking needs turning into systems, process and operating rhythm.
-Without this, good intentions stay in the founder's head and the business stays dependent on them being in the middle of everything.
+Clear thinking needs turning into process, pipeline visibility, CRM habits, delivery workflow and operating rhythm.
+Without this, good intentions stay in the founder's head and the business stays too dependent on them.

 03